 The Pecos League believes the Lubbock Texas would be an ideal city for a team in the Pecos League.

-With the expansion of the Pecos League to 9 teams in Bisbee Arizona, Lubbock is a possiblity for the 10th city.
+With the expansion of the Pecos League to 9 teams in Bisbee Arizona in 2014, Lubbock is a possiblity for the 10th city.

 Current these teams are in the Pecos League of Professional Baseball Clubs: (Alpine Cowboys,